What is Social Enterprise?

 - Benetech develops and uses technology to create positive social change.
 One of Benetech’s signature programs is Bookshare, the largest literacy resource for people with disabilities.
 Before Bookshare, only 5% of printed materials were accessible to people with disabilities.
 Today, Bookshare’s more than 330,000 subscribers have access to more than 300,000 titles in a variety of accessible formats.

-- Warby Parker sells fashionable eyewear to customers in developed markets, and makes a contribution to VisionSpring for each pair sold that enables access to affordable prescription glasses to people in developing countries who are otherwise functionally blind.
+- Warby Parker partners with VisionSpring to enable access to affordable prescription glasses to people in developing countries who are otherwise functionally blind.
+They do this by selling fashionable eyewear to customers in developed markets, and making a contribution for each pair sold.
 So far, this partnership has distributed nearly 2.5 million pairs of glasses to those in need.

 What is a Social Entrepreneur?

-Social entrepreneurs work to solve critical social problems and address basic unmet needs through entrepreneurship.
-Their innovations create system change, improving the lives of underserved or marginalized groups.
+Social entrepreneurs work to solve critical social problems and address basic unmet needs through innovation.
+Their entrepreneurial endeavors create system change, improving the lives of underserved or marginalized groups.

 Despite the increased attention that social entrepreneurship has received in recent years, there is no precise definition.
 Various organizations describe social entrepreneurship differently: